MANUAL

 AI is optional, uses your own API key, and never runs anything you haven't allowed.

-1. Set it up once — open Settings (the gear at the bottom of the App Sidebar) → AI, pick a provider (Anthropic, OpenAI, Google AI Studio, or Vertex AI) and sign in (an API key, or a Vertex project + location).
+1. Set it up once — open Settings (the gear at the bottom of the App Sidebar) → AI, pick a provider (Anthropic, OpenAI, Google AI Studio, or Vertex AI) and sign in with the form shown right below (an API key, a Google sign-in, or your Vertex project).
+See "Switch AI provider / model" below for the exact steps per provider.

 2. Open a chat — in the Tab Bar, click Features (the grid icon) → AI Chat.
 Use the link chip in the chat header to attach it to a terminal, and the model selector to choose a model.

-3. Ask about output — select text in a terminal, right-click → Ask AI, and run a built-in or custom prompt against it.
+3. Ask about output — select text in a terminal, right-click → Ask AI, and type a free-form question about it.

 4. Let AI act — switch the chat's execution mode to Auto for Interactive Mode: it proposes and runs commands, gated by a Whitelist / Blacklist and a safety classifier, with a max-runs cap and Pause.
 Watch Mode follows live output and surfaces anomalies.